Scalable and Accurate Variational Bayes for High-Dimensional Binary Regression Models: High-dimensional probit regression for medical data

-Following the above remarks, we model presence or absence of Alzheimer's disease in its early stages as a function of demographic data, genotype and assay results.
-The original dataset is available in the \texttt{R} library \texttt{AppliedPredictiveModeling} and arises from a study of the Washington University to determine if biological measurements from cerebrospinal fluid are useful in modeling and predicting early stages of the Alzheimer's disease \citep{craig_2011}.
-In the original article, the authors consider a variety of machine learning procedures to improve the flexibility relative to a basic binary regression model.
-Here, we avoid excessively complex black-box algorithms and rely on an interpretable probit regression \eqref{eq1}, which improves flexibility by simply adding pairwise interactions, thus obtaining $p=9036$ predictors, including the intercept, collected for $333$ individuals.
-As done for the simulation studies in Section \ref{sec_simu}, the original measurements have been standardized to have mean $0$ and standard deviation $0.5$, before entering such variables and their interactions in the probit models \citep{gelman_2008,chopin_2017}.
-Recalling our discussion in Section \ref{sec_simu}, we recommend to always standardize the predictors and to include the intercept term when implementing the partially-factorized variational approximation in real--world datasets.
-Besides being a common operation in routine implementations of probit regression \citep[e.g.,][]{gelman_2008,chopin_2017}, such a standardization typically reduces the correlation between units and thus also between the associated latent variables $z_i$, making the resulting variational approximation more accurate.
+Following the above remarks, we model presence or absence of the Alzheimer's disease in its early stages as a function of demographic data, genotype and assay results; the source dataset is available in the \texttt{R} library \texttt{AppliedPredictiveModeling} \citep{craig_2011}.
+In the original article, the authors consider a variety of machine learning procedures to improve flexibility relative to a basic binary regression model.
+Here, we avoid excessively complex black-box algorithms and rely on an interpretable probit regression as in \eqref{eq1}, that improves flexibility by simply adding pairwise interactions, thus obtaining $p=9036$ predictors, including the intercept, collected for $333$ individuals.
+As done for the simulation studies in Section \ref{sec_simu}, the original measurements have been standardized to have mean $0$ and standard deviation $0.5$, before entering such variables and their interactions in the probit models.
+Recalling Section \ref{sec_simu}, we recommend to always standardize the predictors and to include the intercept term when implementing the partially-factorized variational approximation in real-world datasets.
+Besides being a common operation in routine implementations of probit regression \citep[][]{gelman_2008,chopin_2017}, such a standardization typically reduces the covariance between units and thus also between the associated latent variables $z_i$, making the variational approximation more accurate.